 “I started Virgin with a philosophy that if the staff are happy, customers will follow.
 It can’t just be me that sets the culture when we recruit people.
 I have a really great set of CEOs across our businesses who live and breathe the Virgin brand and who are entrepreneurs themselves.”

 Sir Richard Branson knows that happy staff means a more successful brand.
 It’s been proven that happy workers are 12% more productive than unhappy ones.
-It’s no secret that the Virgin company culture is something to be envied – employees are happy, comfortable and well looked after, which in turn leads to a higher quality, motivated workforce.
-So what tips can we take from the company culture guru Branson?
+It’s no secret that the Virgin company culture is something to be envied – employees are happy, comfortable, and well looked after, leading to a higher quality, motivated workforce.
+So, what tips can we take from the company culture guru Branson?

 Flexible working has been a hot topic of late – with many businesses arguing that having a flexible working schedule will mean your employees will be more motivated and productive.
-Virgin introduced a flexible working policy, meaning employees could work from wherever they want and whenever they want.
-This works for a number of reasons, mainly that employees feel like the organisation trusts them – which makes them feel like a trusted and important member of the team , boosting happiness and productivity with it.
-It also removes some of the every day stressors that employees typically have to deal with – in both personal and professional life, meaning their focus will be purely on their work.
+Virgin introduced a flexible working policy, meaning employees could work from wherever and whenever they want.
+This works for a number of reasons, mainly that employees feel like the organization trusts them – which makes them feel like a trusted and important member of the team , boosting happiness and productivity with it.
+It also removes some of the everyday stressors that employees typically have to deal with – in both personal and professional life, meaning their focus will be purely on their work.

 2) Annual leave:

-One of the most surprising elements of Virgin’s company culture is the annual leave policy.
-Virgin have introduced unlimited annual leave for its employees.
-Branson got the idea from Netflix, who had introduced a unlimited annual leave days to the company.
-As they introduced this, the productivity, creativity and motivation simultaneously increased along side the change in policy.
-So your brand may not be a multi million pound company, however you can introduce flexibility in smaller ways such as introducing flexi-time or changing up your policy.
+The annual leave policy is one of the most surprising elements of Virgin’s company culture.
+Virgin has introduced unlimited annual leave for its employees.
+Branson got the idea from Netflix, who had introduced an unlimited annual leave day to the company.
+As they introduced this, productivity, creativity, and motivation simultaneously increased alongside the policy change.
+So, your brand may not be a multi-million pound company.
+However, you can introduce flexibility in minor ways, such as flexi-time or changing your policy.
 Introduce flexibility into your workplace and watch productivity increase.

-This may be a pretty old-school method of motivation, but Virgin have still adopted this method to motivate employees.
-They offer a discretionary bonus to high performance employees, meaning employees are always aware of their performance.
-No this isn’t a sure fire way to motivate employees – each employee is an individual with different ways of working – and this means bonus-driven work can sometimes have the opposite effect to what you were aiming for.
-This means that getting to know employees is important, as you can tailor your working style to work for each of them.
+This may be a pretty old-school method of motivation, but Virgin has still adopted this method to motivate employees.
+They offer a discretionary bonus to high-performance employees, meaning employees are always aware of their performance.
+No, this isn’t a surefire way to motivate employees – each employee has different ways of working – and this means bonus-driven work can sometimes have the opposite effect to what you were aiming for.
+This means that getting to know employees is essential, as you can tailor your working style to work for each of them.

-Virgin have made sure to have regular training sessions for its employees.
+Virgin has made sure to have regular training sessions for its employees.
 Training increases motivation across many companies.
-It leaves employees feeling excited, and with a higher understanding of the brand itself.
-It also can show employees that you care about their career development, and that you’re willing to help them improve.
+It leaves employees feeling excited and more understanding of the brand itself.
+It can also show employees that you care about their career development and are willing to help them improve.

-Branson is a famous advocate for the autonomy style leadership.
-He gives employees the freedom and responsibility of big projects, and puts his trust in their decisions.
-In putting trust in your workforce and allowing them to make important decisions, employees will feel more responsibility for the brand and recognise that the work they do is important.
-This means productivity will increase dramatically as each employee will feel more dedicated to the brand itself.
+Branson is a famous advocate for the autonomy style of leadership.
+He gives employees the freedom and responsibility of big projects and trusts their decisions.
+By trusting your workforce and allowing them to make crucial decisions, employees will feel more responsibility for the brand and recognize that their work is essential.
+This means productivity will increase dramatically as each employee feels more dedicated to the brand.

-Do you implement any of these techniques to your workforce?
+Do you implement any of these techniques in your workforce?
 If so, have you noticed an increase in productivity?
 Tweet us at @UndercoverRec and let us know!